 Even better, I have a new wardrobe.
 My ‘old’ clothes are now enjoying a second life, safe from the recycling bin and possibly even landfill.

 There were days during the six months it took to lose the weight where I felt like I could conquer the world.
 I felt so good, so light, so fit, so healthy and energetic.
 It’s a powerful sensation, a natural high.

 I didn’t follow the WW program to the letter.
 Aside from lite milk, I avoided low fat foods like reduced fat spread and diet yoghurt.
 I wanted to develop new habits eating the things I love like full cream Greek yoghurt, butter, and olive oil.

 Except for chocolate.
 I’ve barely eaten any this year and I no longer buy it.
 It’s too dangerous.
 I’ve tried unsweetened cacao powder in desserts instead and it tastes good.
-Other things I’ve mostly given up – avocado and muesli bars.
+Other things I’ve given up – muesli bars, muffins and bacon.
 I also avoid bread as much as possible; it really does weigh me down.